Codecademy/docs/content/python/concepts/strings/terms/translate/translate.md

   - 'paths/computer-science'
 ---

-The `translate()` method takes a translation table as an argument, which can be created using the static method `maketrans()`.
+The **`.translate()`** method takes a translation table as an argument, which can be created using the static method `maketrans()`.
 The translation table maps the ordinal of a character to its corresponding replacement or deletion.

 ## Syntax